PudgyPoppins/caps/README.md

 * original big image doesn't get delted after resizing happens

 # Brainstorming
-* Forms on the calendar view:
-		* Add event form, update event form, delete event form, sign up for event form
 * Handling exceptions:
 	* Easiest way I can think of: When a user edits an event, there's a split.
-The original event will have an exception in its rrule, and another event gets created that doesn't have an rrule.
+Another event gets created that doesn't have an rrule (one time), and is a child of the original.
+An exception day gets added to the original.
-	* Another way: There's another model called event exception that's related to the events.

 # What was done
 * 12/30 added tests, static files, tagging, the flagged attribute to both network and nonprofit, and changed the admin site